 I’m just going to say it: The rangers at Fall River Visitor Center in Rocky Mountain National Park were dishonest with me.

 That may sound harsh.
 But the woman I spoke with on Monday about wildlife in the park told me not to bother trying to see bighorn sheep, because “they only come down from the mountains every couple of months.”

 So imagine my amazement when I was headed to my campground around 7 pm and saw a line of bighorn females and their kids along the side of the road.
 They ran down towards a lake and stayed there for 20 minutes or so, drinking from the lake before crossing the road again and heading back up the hill.

 And it turns out they come down far more frequently than I was led to believe!

 So where can you see bighorn sheep in Rocky Mountain National Park?
 Get ready for the mind-blowing answer.
 The best place to see them is at… Sheep Lakes.
 Shocking, right?
-The name may seem obvious, but if the rangers are going to mislead people, I feel it my duty to disseminate the accurate information.
+The name may seem obvious, but given the misinformation I was handed, I feel it my duty to disseminate the accurate information.

 Even if you know where to go to see the bighorns, there’s still an incredible amount of luck involved.
 If I had driven past literally three minutes earlier, I would have missed the entire thing and gone straight to my campground.
 The total surprise made this encounter even more rewarding than when I saw bighorn sheep in the Badlands.

 A crowd gathered ‘round to watch the goings-on.

 I spoke with a man who has been watching the bighorns for a decade now.
-He said this appearance by the sheep was their first in six days.
-Last Tuesday, two adults visited the lakes.
+He said this appearance by the sheep was their second in just the past week.
+Six days earlier, two adults visited the lakes.